IELTS One Skill Retake 2025

 The difference between rescheduling and retaking IELTS is retaking can be done anytime to improve the band score whereas rescheduling is done for specific reasons such as illness, accident, personal loss, etc.

-Any other reasons other than these can lead to the cancellation of your exam.
+Any reasons other than these can lead to the cancellation of your exam.
 Cancelling your IELTS test can be done at least 5 weeks before the test date.
 You will receive a refund with the deduction of an administrative fee of 25% from the test fee.

 Whether you reschedule or retake IELTS, the IELTS exam pattern is the same.
 Attempting the exam for a second time without any preparation will never yield any result.